CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 this file is like gitignore but local to your repo, means it will not be pushed to the remote rebo to you coworkers
 # Git 2 by Prime
 ## Amending commits
+`git commit --amend` This command will get the last commit and allow you to change the co

 # Appendix
 *pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8